MrDevaa/Python_learning_course/Module3_Conditions_&_Branching.md

-##Conditions and Branching
+## Conditions and Branching

-Comparison operators
+1.Comparison operators
-Branching
+2.Branching
-Logical operators
+3.Logical operators

 1. Comparison operations
 Comparison operations are essential in programming.
 They help compare values and make decisions based on the results.

-Equality operator
+- Equality operator
 The equality operator == checks if two values are equal.
 For example, in Python:

           age = 25
           if age == 25:
           print("You are 25 years old.")

 Here, the code checks if the variable age is equal to 25 and prints a message accordingly.